pelson/pelson.github.io/content/heroku_fuse_mount.md

 ## The findings

-### Mounting a dropbox directory through ff4d
+### Mounting a Dropbox directory through ff4d

-The first step is to get FUSE up-and-running on my own machine (OSX). libfuse is the first thing in a while that I've not been able to get hold of through conda, so I ended up dusting off my homebrew installation and going through a pretty heafty update.
+The first step is to get FUSE up-and-running on my own machine (OSX). libfuse is the first thing in a while that I've not been able to get hold of through conda, so I ended up dusting off my homebrew installation and going through a pretty hefty update.
 Once complete I tried:

     brew install libfuse